wborgeaud/ctf-writeups/angstromctf2019/Icthyo.md

 We get a binary that takes a 256x256 image and a message and outputs a modified 256x256 image.

 Undestandind the binary took a lot of staring at the assembly.
-But basically, he original image has the lsb of each pixel randomly flipped.
-Then the message is used to set the lsb of some pixels.
+But basically, the original image has the lsb of each pixel randomly flipped.
+Then the message is used to specifically set the lsb of some pixels.

 Here is the code to recover the message:
 ```python